rafidgotit/media_picker_widget/README.md

   decoration: PickerDecoration(),
 )
 ```

+### Customization
+Customize the widget as needed.
+You can use the [`PickerDecoration`](https://pub.dev/documentation/media_picker_widget/latest/media_picker_widget/PickerDecoration-class.html) class to decorate the UI.

 ### Custom Header
 New header customization have been added. `MediaPicker` widget has `HeaderBuilder` property.
 You can pass a `HeaderBuilder` to customize the header. `HeaderBuilder` is a function that returns a `Widget`.
 You can use `HeaderBuilder` to customize the header as you wish.
 You can use `MediaPickerHeader` class to get the default header. `MediaPickerHeader` class has a `MediaPickerHeaderProps` class that takes `MediaPicker` properties as parameters.
 You can use `MediaPickerHeaderProps` class to customize the header.